-Being able to teach the subject matter
+Being able to teach the subject matter.

-Know the subject matter well enough to apply the concepts critically.
+Knowing the subject matter well enough to apply the concepts critically.

-Memorize information well enough to recall it without being provided with possible answers.
+Memorizing information well enough to recall it without being provided with possible answers.

 Memorizing information to recognize the correct answer among several possible answers.